JPRA-Dev/JPRA-Dev/README.md

 <?PHP

-  $aboutMe = "Currently at BeCode.org on the road to become a Web Developer.
+  $aboutMe = "Currently looking for my next big challenge on the road to become a Web Developer.
-              I am looking for an internship.
               I have a technical mind, I am very creative and a fast learner.";